sankamohotttala/ST_GNN_HAR_DEML/transfer_learning_results/README.md

-# Transfer Learning Results for ST-GNN HAR
+# Transfer Learning Results for ST-GCN based CAR

-This directory contains experiment results and supporting code related to transfer learning (TFL) applied to child action recognition using the ST-GCN (Spatio-Temporal Graph Convolutional Network) model.
+This directory contains experiment results and supporting code related to transfer learning (TFL) applied to child action recognition (CAR) using the ST-GCN (Spatio-Temporal Graph Convolutional Network) model.
 The experiments are based on various fine-tuning configurations using the CWBG dataset.

 ## Folder Structure